spress/spress.yosymfony.com/_posts/2015-08-12-spress-2-0-0-alpha-is-out.md

 --more Read more--

-## How to migrate a Spress 1.x site to 2.x?
+## Migrating from Spress 1.x to 2.x?

-This major version comes with a new site structure where configuration data and the output folder are located at the first level.
-The main content is placed at `src` with a folder for `includes`, `layouts`, `plugins` and `content`.
+There are a few incompatibilities and new features that should be considered.
+Spress 2 comes with a new site structure where configuration data and the output folder are located at the first level.
+The main content is placed at `src` with a folder for
+`includes`, `layouts`, `plugins` and `content`.

 Folder mapping: (see [Spresso theme](https://github.com/yosymfony/Spress-theme-spresso/tree/2.0) for more details)